abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

-- Build your new application
+- Build your new GIMP application image

 ```
 nodejs make.js
 ```

-You should get the output
+The expected output is:

 ```
 Namespace(dockerfile=false, release='4.4', applicationfile='applist.json')